-“Then they laugh at you”In 2012 and 2013 bitcoin was laughed at, mainstream media video examples here and here.
+“Then they laugh at you”In 2012 and 2013 crypto was laughed at, mainstream media video examples here and here.

 Then they fight you

 This began in 2014 but will soon get worse.
-Consider who is fighting bitcoin, why and how they are doing it.
-You can’t help but worry about the damage they can inflict and think that we have a tumultuous few years ahead.
+Consider who is fighting crypto, why and how they are doing it.
+You can’t help but worry about the damage they can inflict, and you can’t help but think that we have a tumultuous few years ahead.

-Those threatened by the rise of bitcoin who have the motivation and the means to fight it include;
+Those threatened by the rise of crypto who have the motivation and the means to fight it include;

-- Organisations that depend on the current monetary system’s free and limitless creation of new money, debt and credit by banks and governments.
+- Organizations that depend on the current monetary system’s free and limitless creation of new money, debt and credit by banks and governments.

-- Organisations that depend on charging fees for things that bitcoin does for free.
+- Organizations that depend on charging high fees for things that crypto does for low or no fees.

 That includes most of the banking system, most branches of government, the military industrial complex and dozens of the world’s largest corporations.